 PREP (Plasma Rotating Electrode Process)

 Similar to EIGA process but the rotating feedstock bar is melted when it comes into contact with a plasma.
-Powders are extremely spherical but yields are limited below 100 micron, so price can be very high.
+Metal powders are extremely spherical but yields are limited below 100 micron, so price can be very high.

 A simple process that is not in wide-spread use.
 A good compromise between Gas Atomised and Plasma Atomisation.
 Generates powder that is more spherical and has lower entrapped gas porosity than Gas Atomisation but not to the quality of Plasma Atomisation or PREP.
 However, is cheaper than both PREP and Plasma Atomisation.
 Best suited to larger batch sizes of less reactive low melting temperature alloys, but can also make Nickel superalloys.